schalkventer/example-podcast-api/README.md

 # 🧑 User Stories

-**Note that there is a total of 50 possible stories.
+**There is a total of 50 possible stories.
 Therefore for each verifiable, completed story you gain towards 2% your final mark.
-Completing all 50 will result in a mark of 100%.**
+Completing all 50 will result in a mark of 100%.
+Note that user stories can be completed in any order.
+If you are stuck on a specific one perhaps try completing another one instead.**

 ---